-One can imagine various Higgs portal interactions, but in delivering our main point it is enough to consider \beq V \supset \lambda_{\Phi H} |\Phi|^2 H^\dag H \eeq where $\Phi$ can be either singlet or multiplet charged under a hidden sector gauge group, or it can be a real singlet.
-There may be large model-dependence in the hidden sector and the potential of $\Phi$.
-However the effect of the Higgs portal interaction \eq{HiggsPortal} on Higgs inflation is simplified to two cases: (i) $\langle \Phi \rangle=0$ or (ii) $\langle \Phi \rangle \neq 0$.
-In the former case, the interaction gives an extra contribution to renormalization group equation of $\lambda_H$, and can push it above to avoid zero-crossing.
-As a result, Higgs inflation becomes possible for a given $M_t$.
-In the latter case which has not been discussed in regard of Higgs inflation, there is tree-level effect as well as loop contribution \cite{Baek:2012uj}.
-That is, \beq \lambda_H = \l[ 1 - \l( 1 - \frac{m_\phi^2}{m_h^2} \r) \sin^2 \alpha \r] \lambda_H^{\rm SM} \eeq where $m_\phi$ is the extra non-SM Higgs, and $\lambda_H^{\rm SM} \equiv m_h^2 / 2 v_H^2$ is the Higgs quartic coupling of SM.
-For $m_\phi > m_h$, the non-zero mixing $\alpha$ can remove easily vacuum instability along SM Higgs direction even if loop contribution of $\lambda_{\Phi H}$ might be not large enough.
+where $H$ is the SM Higgs field and $\Phi$ can be either (real) singlet or multiplet charged under a hidden sector gauge group.
+There may be large model-dependence in the hidden sector and in the potential of $\Phi$.
+However, the effect of the Higgs portal interaction \eqref{eqn:HiggsPortal} on Higgs inflation is simplified to two cases: $\langle \Phi \rangle = 0$ or $\langle \Phi \rangle \neq 0$.
+In the former case, the interaction gives an extra contribution to renormalization group (RG) equation of $\lambda_{H}$, and can push it above to avoid zero-crossing.
+As a result, Higgs inflation becomes possible for a given $M_{t}$~\cite{Haba:2014zda}.
+In the latter case, which has not been discussed in regard to Higgs inflation, there is a tree-level effect as well as the loop contribution \cite{Baek:2012uj}.
+That is,